Ravylim87/JavaMudole2/README.md

 # Future Work

-{Make a list of things that you need to fix, improve, and add in the future.}
+list of things that improve, and add in the future.

-- add more items to the list
+- Add more items to the list.
-- save the people to the list and they can view thier previouse activities -add more to the program: list of adventure, list of game, list of resturant, etc.
+- Add the individuals to the list so that they can view their previous activities.
+- Add more to the program: a list of adventures, a list of games, a list of restaurants, etc.